About us

 Pillars

-Our strategy is built upon 5 essential elements of the Buddhist tradition.
+Our strategy is built on five essential elements of the Buddhist tradition.

-Each one of them concretely directs our philanthropic action in the world.
+Each one of them shapes our philanthropic action in a concrete and transformative way.

 INTERCONNECTION

-All living creatures and their ecosystems are naturally linked to each other in a relation of continuous reciprocity.
-What affects one affects all.
+All living beings and ecosystems are naturally linked to each other.
+What affects one inevitably affects every other being, and the whole system.

 WISDOM

-Wisdom is key in dealing with ignorance, which is at the base of suffering.
-To be wise is to understand the complexity of reality, in order to approach it with composite and appropriate solutions.
+Wisdom helps us deal with ignorance, the root of suffering.
+It allows us to understand the complexity of reality and to respond with thoughtful and appropriate solutions.

 EQUANIMITY